A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

     A level 12 version of Teraktinus can be found [here](https://monster.pf2.tools/v/zfzmhMbR-teraktinus).
 This changes the encounter from moderate to severe for level 10 characters, or from low to moderate for level 11 characters.
   - **Notes:**
     - The six encounters are spread out with ratings from low to moderate only.
-    - The giants tactics make the slightly easier (e.g. the rest run away when one in that group dies).
+    - The giants tactics make the rout slightly easier (e.g. the rest run away when one in that group dies).
     - It is unlikely in 2E that they can defeat the majority of encounters without rest between them.
 However it may be possible to force a rout.
     - 2E scaling means that the guard and the militia are totally ineffective against level+6/7 creatures.
     - The PCs will have to pick their fights very carefully.